-The process of Swamimalai, bronze casting craft is, in itself, a very spiritual experience.
+The process of bronze casting is, in itself, a very spiritual experience.
 A Sthapathi is expected to be well-versed in the Neetisaram, Amaram, Shilpasaaram, and the Dhyan shlokas.
+He recites these shlokas and lets the aura of God guide him and help conceive the deity’s form in his mind.

 It is a six inch round everyday breakfast bread.
 A small ball of dough is spread across a stone platform with the palm dipped in milk.
 Texturing it with the impression of the fingers, the naan-wai pulls the stretchy dough off the stone and slaps it on the warm oven wall gently.
 It come out with golden on the upper side and white on the lower and is usually had with butter or jam along with nun-chai.